-Ensure that you have at least 1 GB of space in /tmp.
+Ensure that you have at least 7 GB of space in /tmp.
 If this space is not available, then increase the size, or delete unnecessary files in /tmp.
+If /tmp and the grid home are on the same file system, then add together their respective disk space requirements for the total minimum space required.